israice/flask-cards/README.md

 ## Quick github update
 git add .
-git commit -m "run py script when you enter from add_card_owner.html" git push
+git commit -m "change all script to be based on calmns index" git push